Noco Genius 5 Problems: Troubleshooting Common Issues Fast

 Causes

-- Short circuit: Clamps touch or battery is internally shorted.
+• Short circuit: Clamps touching or internal battery short.

 Solutions

-- Let Battery Cool: If battery or charger is hot, wait for cooling before retrying.
+• Let things cool: If either the battery or charger is hot, let them cool before retrying.

 Real-world Example